|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 I also encourage my supervisees to think about their ability level regarding gauging a client’s psychological and social resources in order to determine the impact confronting the client will have.
 Clearly, not every client possesses the coping skills necessary to make confrontation a successful therapy technique.

-I also ask my supervisees to consider their abilities regarding a client who had made little or no progress towards his or her goals.
-I state, "how comfortable are you concerning reconsidering with the client his or her assessment, the contract, and the action steps you have planned?
+I also ask my supervisees to consider their abilities regarding a client who has made little or no progress towards his or her goals.
+I ask, "How comfortable are you concerning reconsidering with the client his or her assessment, the contract, and the action steps you have planned?
 When progress is not forthcoming, or is negative, how well can you reexamine the approach to change?"

 I ask my supervisees to evaluate their skills regarding discussing progression towards goals with their client.
 I also ask them to evaluate their skills regarding encouraging their clients to discuss what they feel will have changed after the conclusion of the therapeutic relationship.

-On this track, we have discussed teaching self-appraisal to clinical supervisees.
+In this section, we have discussed teaching self-appraisal to clinical supervisees.
 We also discussed the seven point supervisee self-assessment that I use regarding working and evaluating skills.
 The seven points in this assessment are action steps, focusing, reframing, confronting, evaluating, responding with immediacy and pointing out endings.

-On the next track, we will discuss training supervisees in ten steps that can help a therapist cope with a client who might be at risk for suicide.
+In the next section, we will discuss training supervisees in ten steps that can help a therapist cope with a client who might be at risk for suicide.

 Others who bought this Supervision Course